jbaicoianu/janusweb/README.md

 wanders the metaverse, or run your game logic and physics on a server to have one authoritative source of state for your world.
 If this sounds interesting to you let us know, we will be more than happy to help you through this (it's all very experimental right now!)

+## Using a specific version of JanusWeb
+If you need to load a specific version of JanusWeb, all previous versions are stores on the same server, and can be accessed by construction a URL of the form ```https://web.janusvr.com/<version>/```.
+This is useful if you have a room which you know works with a specific version, which relies on features which have since been deprecated or changed, or to determine whether bugs have been introduced.

+JanusWeb versions follow the [Semantic Versioning 2.0.0](http://semver.org/) spec, which follows the format ```<major>.<minor>.<patch>``` - for example, at the time of writing (March 2017) the current stable release is **1.0.15**.
+So if you want to view this version, you could go to https://web.janusvr.com/1.0.15/ and if you wanted to pull this specific version into your page, you could do so with ```<script src="https://web.janusvr.com/1.0.15/janusweb.js"></script>```.
+We also support aliases for the most current version - for instance, https://web.janusvr.com/1.0/ will always refer to the most recent 1.0 release, https://web.janusvr.com/0.9/ the final 0.9 release, etc.

 ## Contributing
 JanusWeb is open source, and we welcome any contributions!
 Please do report bugs using GitHub Issues,